TauGuide/tau-guide-documents/docs/index.md

 There are three main ways to get started with Tauchain:

 1. [Tutorials](/docs/tutorial/): Step-by-step instructions on how to use Tau client and start a project.
 2. [Quick start](/docs/quick-start.md): What is Tau?
-Get up to speed quickly with our user friendly materials.
+User friendly materials to quickly get you up to speed.
 3. [Buy Agoras](/docs/quick-start.md): Discover the best places to get Agoras

 ## Go further